 Will I have to pay my legal fees?

 We are flexible with our fee arrangements, and are happy to offer fixed fees at various stages throughout your claim.
 Additionally, dependant on the merits of your case, we are happy to consider various fee arrangements such as Conditional Fee Arrangements (also known as 'no win, no fee'), and discounted Conditional Fee Arrangement in certain circumstances.

-You will not be liable for the other side's costs if you were to be unsuccessful in Court due to the principle of qualified one way costs shifting.
-This principle states that you, as the Claimant, if successful, will be able to recover your costs from the Defendant.
-However, if you are unsuccessful, the principle states that you will not be liable for the costs incurred by the Defendant.
+You will not normally be liable for the other side's costs if you were to be unsuccessful in Court, due to the principle of qualified one-way costs shifting.
+This principle states that you, as the claimant, if successful, will be able to recover your costs from the defendant.
+However, if you are unsuccessful, the principle states that you will not be liable for the costs incurred by the defendant.

-This is subject to various conditions such as that you are not being fundamentally dishonest, or that you have legitimate grounds to bring the claim etc. However, these will be discussed with you in length prior to your claim being issued.
+This is subject to various conditions such as that you are not being fundamentally dishonest, or that you have legitimate grounds to bring the claim etc. However, we will discuss this with you at length prior to issuing your claim at Court.

 Again, this is very much case dependent and will vary depending on the type of injury or claim.
 More complex claims will take longer to resolve, and there are a number of factors which are usually outside our control, for instance whether there is an early admission of liability, experts' waiting lists and Court timetables.